centreon/centreon-documentation/en/integrations/external/connector-mip.md

 ### Hosts

-You can now deploy Host based upon the **App-Monitoring-Mip-Restapi-custom** Host Template.
-These macro needs to be configured:
+You can now add a new host based on the **App-Monitoring-Mip-Restapi-custom** host template.
+The host macros marked hereafter as "mandatory" need to be configured:

 | Mandatory   | Name                 | Description                                              |
 | :---------- | :------------------- | :------------------------------------------------------- |